lcontreras21/CS350-Tiger-Compiler/README.md

 ### Notes for each Milestone:
 - Milestone 1: Sub and Parenthesis done without much difficulty.
 Comments were handled in two ways: Regular expression for C-style comments (which can't be nested), and advanced Lex functionality for Tiger-style nested comments.
 I learned everything about Lex functionality from (this Stanford Lex description)[https://web.stanford.edu/class/archive/cs/cs143/cs143.1112/materials/other/manflex.html].
 There it meantions things like Starting conditions and usage of automata with regular expressions.
 Of particular interest was the Start conditions section.
+- Milestone 3: (d) Implementing escape sequences.
+The control characters are ‘\a’, ‘\b’, ‘\f’, ‘\n’, ‘\r’, ‘\t’, ‘\v’.
+To handle \ddd, I convert just ddd from string to int, then convert to octal number and back to string, if it's less than 377.
+Referencing the [iger Language Reference Manual](https://www.lrde.epita.fr/~tiger/tiger.html#Lexical-Specifications).